 At Big Picture Learning we work with predominantly public schools to implement an innovative design for learning in a range of urban, regional and remote settings around Australia.

 At the heart of the design is a departure from traditional ‘appointment learning’ where everyone learns the same things according to a fixed timetable inside the four walls of a school.

 We believe that personalised, passion-based learning is the key to modernising education and preparing young people uncommonly well for successful futures.
 We nurture creativity, curiosity and independence.

-We work with schools, education departments and curriculum authorities to transform outcomes for young Australians.
+We work with predominantly public schools, education departments and curriculum authorities to transform outcomes for young Australians.

 One student at a time, in a community of learners.

-Each student has a personalised learning plan designed around their passions and interests, with links to the curriculum.
+Each student has a personalised learning plan designed around their passions and interests, with links to the 6 Big Picture Learning Goals.